eigr/spawn/README.md

    - [ ] Nats.
 On the Roadmap to version 1.0.0.
    - [ ] Amazon SQS.
 On the Roadmap to version 1.0.0.
    - [ ] Google PubSub.
 On the Roadmap to version 1.0.0.
+- [x] Observability
+   - [x] Tracing.
+Using OpenTelemetry.
+   - [ ] Prometheus Metrics.
+On the Roadmap to version 0.5.0

 ## Getting Started